dollabs/pamela/doc/PAMELA.md

 #### :inherit

-The **:inherit** option specifies a vector of Pamela super-classes.
+The **:inherit** option specifies a vector of Pamela superclasses.
-The idea is that Pamela classes may subclass a parent class for further specialization.
-Pamela superclasses are *not* yet implemented.
+The idea is that Pamela classes may subclass a parent class for code reuse and specialization.
+Pamela superclass inheritance is **not** yet implemented.

 *NOTE*: **:inherit** may be folded in with **:meta** in the future.